That Pesky “www” in Web Addresses

 The WWW refers to the World Wide Web, which many people consider to be synonymous with the Internet.
 Technically, it’s not.
 The WWW runs on the internet like email, but is not the Internet itself.
 The “www” part of an Internet address isn’t usually required, though, so you normally can use it or not when typing a URL into the address bar of your browser.

-Search Engine Implications
+Search Engine Implications of the WWW

 Search engines see addresses with and without the “www” as separate addresses.
 Why should that matter?
-Because link popularity is an essential factor in good ranking and use of the “www” can affect your link popularity.
+Because link authority is an essential factor in good ranking and use of the “www” can affect your link popularity.
 Here’s how:

 Suppose you have 100 links pointing to http://example.com and another hundred links pointing to http://www.example.com.
 Search engines will see that each URL has 100 inbound links, and that’s all you’ll get credit for.
 However, if they all pointed to http://www.example.com you’d get credit for all 200 links.

-It can actually be worse than that, as it’s possible to have four different URLS for your home page like this:
+As I’ve written in the past, it can actually be worse than that, as it’s possible to have four different URLS for your home page like this:

 This problem of multiple addresses for the same web page is called canonicalization.
 We have a full discussion of it on our web site.